 Finally, staff communicate the results of the work.
 This includes summarizing key findings on web pages and presenting findings to other state agencies and the public in a variety of meetings and events.
 MDH staff share new methods and the results of the program with federal, state, and academic partners across the country and collaborate with these partners on work that can improve everyone's understanding of emerging contaminants.

 How are chemicals selected?

 MDH has established an ongoing chemical nomination process (refer to the Nominate Contaminants page).
 Minnesota risk managers, stakeholders, and the public are encouraged to nominate contaminants.
 MDH program staff identify additional candidate chemicals through our research and work with stakeholders.
-Health and exposure criteria are used to evaluate and prioritize nominated chemicals (refer to the decision tree).
-For additional information on selected chemicals, refer to the Contaminant Guidance page.
+Health and exposure criteria are used to evaluate and prioritize nominated chemicals.

 How are chemicals evaluated?

 Program staff research where and how a contaminant is used in the state, its potential to enter the water supply, and its toxicity to humans.
 If there is sufficient information on health effects, staff calculate a contaminant water concentration that is not harmful to people ("guidance").
 However, for some contaminants, the information is too limited.
 In this case, the guidance may describe the hazard posed by the chemical instead of a certain level in water.
 Staff will research and provide guidance for ten contaminants each biennium of the program.